NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 ### Local FTP Server ###

-As mentioned above, there must be an FTP server set up on the test machine so that FTP_Upload can actually upload files using FTP.
+As mentioned above, there must be an FTP server set up on the test machine so that FTP_Upload can actually transfer files using FTP.
 For a Windows test machine, we recommend using FileZilla Server for ease of installation and configuration, though any FTP server should work.

-You will need to set up an account on the FTP server for the test code that has the same user name and password as have been set in `testsettings.py`.
+You will need to set up an account on the FTP server for the test code that has the same user name and password as have been configured in `testsettings.py`.
 Set the account's home directory to be the same as the `ftp_testing_root` you configured in `testsettings.py`, and give the account all permissions on that directory, e.g., read, write,